British Values...Gospel Values

 We value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these and these are built in to our whole school curriculum map.
 We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.
 Underpinning all of this are a range of curriculum topics which have strong links to British values.

-Over the past few years as a whole school, we have celebrated topics such as:
+As a whole school, we have celebrated topics such as:

 - The Olympics – where children learned about the history of Olympians nationally and locally

-- The Queen becoming the longest reigning monarch in September 2015
+- The Queen becoming the longest reigning monarch

 - The First World War and the Second World War.